Alcatraz Federal Penitentiary

-Prison corridors were named after major U.S. streets, such as Broadway and Michigan Avenue, of New York and Chicago, respectively.
+Prison corridors were named after major U.S. streets, such as Broadway and Michigan Avenue, of New York City and Chicago, respectively.
 Working at the prison was considered a privilege for inmates.
 Those who earned privileges were employed in the Model Industries Building and New Industries Building during the day, actively involved in providing for the military in jobs such as sewing and woodwork, and performing various maintenance and laundry chores.

-After being closed in 1963 as a prison, Alcatraz has been reopened as a public museum.
+The prison closed in 1963, but Alcatraz was reopened as a public museum.
+The island and prison were occupied by Native Americans from 1969 to 1971.
 It is one of San Francisco's major tourist attractions, attracting some 1.5 million visitors annually.
 Now operated by the National Park Service's Golden Gate National Recreation Area, the former prison is being restored and maintained.